RomainCyr/LTRSP-3589/2_feature_validation/1_easypy/README.md

 0. Use a loop to execute the **Sanity Checks** script on all devices of the testbed.
 1. Run the AETest script on each device.
-2. Exit the EasyPy job if any of the sanity check fails.
+2. Exit the Easypy job if any of the sanity check fails.
 3. Run the **SR Policy Validation** script.

 ## Output example